 Lengthy approval processes and discretionary reviews can significantly impede housing production by increasing costs and extending project timelines.
 Complex permitting procedures often deter developers, particularly those interested in constructing affordable housing, due to the uncertainty and financial risks associated with protracted approvals.
-These delays can exacerbate housing shortages and contribute to higher housing costs (Source: City of Burbank Community Development Report, 2023).
+These delays can exacerbate housing shortages and contribute to higher housing costs.

 To address these challenges, the City of Burbank is actively working to simplify its permitting processes and reduce barriers to development.
 The city has implemented electronic plan reviews through platforms like ProjectDox, allowing for more efficient submission and review of building permit applications.
-Applicants can initiate the process by contacting the Building & Safety Division via email to gain access to the online review portal (Source: City of Burbank Building & Safety Department, 2023).
+Applicants can initiate the process by contacting the Building & Safety Division via email to gain access to the online review portal.

 Additionally, Burbank is aligning its local regulations with state housing laws designed to streamline development.
 For instance, Senate Bill 35 (SB 35) establishes a ministerial approval process for qualifying multifamily housing projects that include affordable units and meet specific criteria.
 Developers intending to utilize SB 35 in Burbank must submit a Notice of Intent (NOI) application, which includes a completed SB 330 Preliminary Application Form and supporting documentation (Source: Burbank SB 35 Compliance Guidelines, 2023).